mce777/snips/css/purifycss.md

 `purifycss cssyouwanttocheck.css occurancesinthisfile.hmtl --min --info src/dist/outputfile.css`

 You can also run it on multiple css files at once.
-Just add the file(s) with a space BEFORE the `occurancesinthisfile.html`.
+Just add the file(s) with a space BEFORE the `occurancesinthisfile.html`, which btw can also be a javascript file.

 More info here: https://github.com/purifycss/purifycss